did-developer-community/custom-identity-wallet/README.md

 # Custom Identity Wallet

-Customizable ID Wallet as an in-house solution
+This is a very simple and plain white label Wallet SDK.
+As a customizable decentralized identity wallet, it can handle verifiable credentials.

 ## About

 Certificates are a tool to express one's identity.
-This application is to use credentials necessary for life.
+The application can hold certificates and use cryptography to more securely issue and present certificates to verifiers.

 This application used credentials following [Verifiable Credential](https://www.w3.org/TR/vc-data-model/) recommended by W3C.

 ### Background